catalyst-cooperative/pudl-archiver/README.md

 `ferc1`, `epacems`, and many more; see the full list of available datasets with `pudl_archiver --list`.

-There are also five optional flags available:
+There are also many optional flags available:

 - `--sandbox`: used for testing.
 It will only interact with Zenodo's [sandbox](https://sandbox.zenodo.org/) instance.